 Good nutrition is essential for healthy living and prevention of diseases.
-There are six classes of nutrients required by the body: carbohydrates, fat, fibers, minerals, protein, vitamins, and water.
+There are seven classes of nutrients required by the body: carbohydrates, fat, fibers, minerals, protein, vitamins, and water.

 Our Hellenic Practice team is aware that nutrition is the science that teaches us how nutrients react with different elements in food concerning the growth, maintenance, reproduction, health, and diseases of a living organism.
 Nutrition includes food intake, absorption, assimilation, biosynthesis, catabolism, and excretion, i.e., digestion of food.

 An organism’s diet is what it feeds on, and it is influenced by the availability of the food, how palatable it is to the organism and the ability of the organism to process the food.
 A healthy diet also includes the method of preparation and preservation techniques which are essential for the prevention of food contamination.

 A poor diet can lead to nutrient deficiencies which can result in anemia, blindness, cretinism, scurvy, preterm birth, and stillbirths.
 Nutrient deficiency can also cause health degrading conditions such as obesity and metabolic syndrome, and common chronic systemic diseases including diabetes, cardiovascular diseases, and osteoporosis.